Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 Figure 8:
 ![[Young Adults More Positive About Social Media.png]]

-14 out of 19 countries surveyed had more **young adults (18-29) say that social media's impact on politics has been a good thing compared to older people** (30-49, and 50+).
+In 14 out of 19 countries surveyed, **more young adults (18-29) say that social media's impact on politics has been a good thing compared to older people (30-49, and 50+)**.
 The exception is Italy where slightly more older adults (ages 30-49) see social media as a positive thing, at 62%, where younger adults agree at 60%.
-But the **youngest group is consistently ahead of the oldest group** (50+), being ahead by at least eight percentage points.
+But the youngest group is consistently ahead of the oldest group (50+), being ahead by at least eight percentage points.

 Additionally, the oldest group is consistently behind their younger peers, and is the group least likely to agree that social media has been a good thing for politics.
 They are at least 6 percentage points behind the second-oldest group (ages 30-49), with the exception of Belgium, where the gap between the two oldest groups is 2 percentage points.